 In early 2022, Greenpeace released their Green Electricity Guide.
 They looked at 48 Australian power companies and ranked them, based on what they were doing for (or to) the planet.

-Nationwide, Momentum came in third with 4.5 stars.
+Nationwide, Momentum came in second with 4.5 stars.
 So, apart from the wicked party we threw with all the office plants and city pigeons, what exactly sets us apart from the average power company?

 See Momentum Energy plans